ValancedBreakfast/CharmReValance/ReadMe.md

 #### Flukenest + Defender's Crest

-- Volative fluke contact damage increased to 15 for vengeful spirit and 25 for shade soul, or 20 and 30 with shaman stone (from 3, in all cases)
+- Volative fluke contact damage increased to 8 for vengeful spirit and 13 for shade soul, or 10 and 18 with shaman stone (from 3, in all cases)
-- Volatile fluke cloud duration to 3.6s and damage tick rate increased to 0.24s, dealing ~30 damage (from 2.2s and 0.2s, respectively)
+- Volatile fluke cloud duration to 3.6s (from 2.2s) and damage increased to 19 for vengeful spirit and 35 for shade soul (from ~22)
-- With shaman stone, the damage tick rate is reduced to 0.18s and the cloud radius is increased.
+- With shaman stone, the cloud damage is 26 for vengeful spirit and 46 for shade soul.

 ### Fragile Greed